mit-cml/yrtoolkit/yr/tutorials/AR_ChickenBowling.md

 * Add different node types to the spinner such as BoxNodes and CapsuleNodes.
 Be sure to EnablePhysics so that you can do fun things like stack nodes!

-* Download the Scaniverse app from the App Store on your device and use it to create your own personal 3D models which you can upload into App Inventor.
+* Download the Scaniverse app from the App Store/Google Play Store on your device and use it to create your own personal 3D models which you can upload into App Inventor.

 * Add a scoring tool that tracks how many points a user earns.
 (Hint: utilize blocks such as ObjectCollidedWithObject to detect when collisions occur)